-John Dearie is acting CEO of the Financial Services Forum, an economic policy organization comprised of the CEOs of 18 of the largest financial institutions in the U.S. Show more
+John Dearie is the founder and President of the Center for American Entrepreneurship.
+He is the former Acting CEO of the Financial Services Forum, a financial and economic policy organization comprised of the chief executive officers of the largest financial institutions with operations in the United States.
+Show more

 Adrian Fenty is an advisor to Perkins Coie LLP and Andreessen Horowitz, and he served as the Mayor of Washington, D.C. from 2007 through 2011.
 Show more